Tocopherol: Mechanism of action

+Because the phenoxyl radicals ArO\* are resonance stabilized, they do not in general propagate.
+They simply stay around until are eventually terminated by ROO\* + ArO\* -> degradation products.

+In general, the higher the reaction rate is ROO\* + ArOH-> ROOH + ArO\*, the better it is an antioxidant.
+Its reaction rate is explained by stereoelectronic effect.
+This theory has allowed chemists to design chemicals that are even more bioactive than the most bioactive form of tocopherol.

 Dietary considerations

 The U.S. Recommended Dietary Allowance (RDA) for adults is 15 mg/day.
 The RDA is based on the α-tocopherol form because it is the most active form as originally tested.
 Vitamin E supplements are absorbed best when taken with meals.
 The U.S. Institute of Medicine has set an upper tolerable intake level (UL) for vitamin E at 1,000 mg (1,500 IU) per day, using rodent data, specifically based on the highest level to not cause issues with blood coagulation.

 The European Food Safety Authority sets UL at 300 mg (all forms, measured by molar equivalent of α-tocopherol) per day.
 This is derived from a human experiment testing up to 800 IU of racemic α-tocopherol acetate with no adverse events, with the conversion to 300 mg (rather than a typical 540 mg α-tocopherol equivalent) reflecting an understanding of bleeding being caused by excess vitamin E interfering with the absorption of vitamin K, which has a similar structure, instead of any regular biological activity of the vitamin.
 The value was last reviewed in 2024; it was noted that newer data on all-cause mortality were not clear enough to be incorporated into the UL analysis.